certainty/certainty/README.md

 ## Professional

+I'm currently a tech lead of the delivery experience team at [Hive Technologies](https://www.hive.app/).

-I'm currently leading a team of architects and software engineers at New Work SE, where we build and operate the GraphQL API platform, which powers our products.
-We're crafting tools and services for our product engineers and try to make their lives easier, which is a great area to work in.
+Previously I lead a team of architects and software engineers at [New Work SE](https://www.new-work.se/en), which builds and operates our GraphQL API platform.
+And before that I worked as a software engineer in the same area.

 Head over to my **[resume](assets/resume_2021.pdf)** if you want to find out more.